 |Exam Board||Entry Requirements||Subject Leader|

-|Edexcel||Grade 8 at GCSE||Miss M Carpenter|
+|Edexcel||Students must have at least a grade 8 at GCSE||Miss M Carpenter|

 Progression onto Higher Education/Vocational Destinations

-A-Level Further Mathematics is an acceptable qualification for degrees in mathematics, biological sciences, engineering, environmental sciences, computer science, medicine and vocational fields such as law, accountancy, surveying etc.
+A level Further Mathematics is an acceptable qualification for degrees in Mathematics, Biological sciences, engineering, environmental sciences, computer science, medicine and vocational fields such as law, accountancy, surveying etc.